 Manuka honey oxygenates pores and draws out bacteria, improving the skin condition of acne-sensitive zones.
 This reduces pimples and acne occurrences.

-It also has anti-inflammatory properties that fight acne and reduce redness.
-Manuka also manages and heals inflamed or congested skin and eczema.
+Manuka honey also has anti-inflammatory properties that fight acne and reduce redness.
+It manages and heals inflamed or congested skin and eczema.